andykeefe/cryptopals/set7/README.md

 ![Untitled drawing (1)](https://github.com/andykeefe/cryptopals/assets/154836099/3aa00614-f4d9-4947-8030-6cdbd5223376)

 A common block cipher used in CBC-MAC techniques is AES.
-It should be noted that CBC-MAC is not an NIST-approved authentication mode in and of itself, but does approve of it being used in Counter with Cipher Block Chaining-Message Authentication Code (CCM) [6].
+It should be noted that CBC-MAC is not an NIST-approved authentication mode in and of itself because of "security deficiencies"[6], but does approve of it being used in Counter with Cipher Block Chaining-Message Authentication Code (CCM) technique [7].

 ### References